 We, humans, are really good at coming up with ideas.
 “I’m going to learn French,” for example.
 And we’re really good at imagining what it will be like when we have mastered French and can use it anytime.

 What we’re not good at is putting in the time to get from point A to point B. We have the vision.
 We see how good it will be.
 We take a few steps and realize that this is a long-term project and give up, move on, get distracted, etc.

 It’s natural.
 That’s what we humans do.

-I have been studying French for about two years, just doing 15-30 min a day using my little Pimsleur app (the best by the way).
+I have been studying French since 2017, just doing about 30 min a day.
+I started with online apps and courses and now I meet one-on-one with an excellent French teacher twice a week.
 And it’s amazing how, little by little, I’ve made progress.
 It is slow, but it doesn’t take as long as you think to make significant progress.

 So why am I talking about this?

 The same issue comes up when doing The Work.
 We, humans, want the shortcut.
 We want it to be enough to just “get it” when doing The Work.
 “Oh, I get it,” is a recognition of the vision, but it is no substitute for actually taking the steps to realize the vision in daily life.

 It’s very common when doing The Work to think, “Oh, I’ve worked that one before.”
 Or “I should know this by now, I’ve worked it already.”

 This is like saying, “I’ve seen the French word for “house” before, I should remember it.
 What’s wrong with me?
 Why can’t I remember it?”